Julian's Persian expedition: Shapur and the fate of Armenia

-Without assistance from Rome, Armenia was invaded and conquered by Shapur II.
+Following this loss, Julian’s successor, Emperor Jovian, was forced to negotiate a peace settlement with the Persians, which resulted in the abandonment of Armenia, a key Roman ally.
 Arshak II of Armenia, Julian's ally, maintained resistance for up to four years longer, but was abandoned by his nobles, and eventually captured by Shapur.
 He died in captivity in Ecbatana in 371, reportedly by suicide.
+Without assistance from Rome, Armenia was invaded and conquered by Shapur II.
+The Sassanian forces launched a full-scale invasion of Armenia, besieging and looting its major cities and trading hubs.

 His queen Pharantzem, who retreated to the fortress of Artogerassa, was able to save her son Pap, before she too was captured with the fall of Artogerassa.
 The Christian population of Armenia rose in revolt against the Zoroastrian Sasanians, and, aided by the Roman emperor Valens, Pap took the throne.
 When Pap was discovered in secret correspondence with Shapur, Valens attempted to have him executed.
 After multiple unsuccessful attempts, he had Pap assassinated at a banquet given by the Roman officer Traianus.

 At the death of Shapur in 379 AD, the Persian throne passed to his brother, the moderate Ardeshir II, who sought peace.
 In 384, a formal treaty was signed between Theodosius I and Shapur III, son of Shapur II, which divided Armenia between the two empires, bringing an end to the independent Armenian monarchy.